Norway Entry Requirements

 Includes

-United States Canada United Kingdom Australia New Zealand Japan South Korea Singapore and all other visa-exempt non-EU countries
+United States United Kingdom Canada Australia New Zealand Japan South Korea Brazil Mexico and most other currently visa-free non-EEA nationalities

-Cost: Approximately €7 (free for applicants under 18 or over 70)
+Cost: Approximately €7 (waived for travelers under 18 and over 70).

 Schengen Visa Required